MarkJohnstoneGitHub/VBA-DotNetLib/README.md

  Or replace with non-generic equivalent.
 To enforce type safety in VBA create a custom wrapper for the collection on the non-generic collection.

- **Testing**

- - Only adhoc testing performed on DateTime and ListString object and appears to create the object and various methods are functional.
- - MS-Access database [DotNetLibrary.accdb](https://github.com/MarkJohnstoneGitHub/VBA-DotNetLib/blob/main/VBA/DotNetLibrary.accdb) containing DateTime examples tested.

  **Development Notes**